These are the Lancashire mobile speed camera locations to be aware of during February

-February's Lancashire mobile speed cameras: These are the Lancashire enforcement vehicles locations in Preston, Blackpool, Burnley, and Lancaster
+These are the Lancashire mobile speed cameras locations in Preston, Blackpool, Burnley, Lancaster for February

+February's mobile speed camera locations have been revealed by Lancashire Road Safety Partnership

 In Lancashire 54 sites have been identified in major roads and areas of concern, including 48 which speed camera vehicles can visit at any time during February, as well as two fixed locations and four motorways.